stepantzov/BackBaseTest/README.md

 - Navigate to the project catalog classpath on commandline, eg. c:\Maven\BackBaseTest;
 - At this moment there two tests suites available to execution:

-TestCoreSuite.class - contains Critical functionality related to CRUD operations;
+TestCoreSuite.class - contains Critical priority functionality related to CRUD operations;
-TestEdgeCasesSuite.class - contains all the Test Cases with medium priority, such as fields validation test cases;
+TestEdgeCasesSuite.class - contains all the Test Cases with Medium priority, such as fields validation test cases;
+TestFullScopeSuite.class - contains full Test Cases scope with Critical and Medium priority;

 - According to above statement, to Run the necessary test suite, please use the next Maven commands below:

 **mvn install -DrunSuite=TestCoreSuite.class**

 **mvn install -DrunSuite=TestEdgeCasesSuite.class**

+- to run the full Test Scope you can use

+**mvn install -DrunSuite=TestFullScopeSuite.class**

 - observe the tests results from console log.